libbyk000/pocket-grocer/DEVELOPERGUIDELINES.md

 ```
 Now visit localhost:8000 in your browser of choice, and you should see the front end of the Pocket Grocer website

-PLEASE KEEP IN MIND THAT THIS IS ONLY THE FRONT END - YOU NEED TO ALSO RUN THE BACKEND LOCALLY AT THE SAME TIME.
+**PLEASE KEEP IN MIND THAT THIS IS ONLY THE FRONT END - YOU WILL NEED TO ALSO RUN THE BACKEND LOCALLY AT THE SAME TIME.**
+Please clone and follow the instructions listed in the [this repository.](https://github.com/shaurya2109/pg-backend)

 ## Test process
 To test the system, use the CLI and navigate to the root directory of the pocket-grocer repo and run: